sphereio/sphere-brickfox-connector/README.md

  - `isCustom`: Only relevant for targets of type ```variant``` and specifies if value should be mapped to one of the SPHERE.IO [product type](http://commercetools.de/dev/http-api-projects-productTypes.html#product-type) attributes.
 Possible values ```true | false```

  - `type`: Defines attribute type.
-Possible standard [values](http://commercetools.de/dev/http-api-projects-productTypes.html#attribute-type).
+Standard type [values](http://commercetools.de/dev/http-api-projects-productTypes.html#attribute-type).

-    Hint: Make sure that localized Brickfox attributes are mapped to localized ltext / lnum SPHERE.IO attributes.

-   Supported special types:
+  Special type values:
      - `special-tax`: Attribute's value will be mapped to configured tax category IDs
      - `special-price`: Attribute's value will be mapped to configured customer group ID, channel group ID and country
      - `special-image`: Attribute's value will used as URL for creation of variant images.
 Optional special mapping attribute `baseURL` can be used for prefixing of values with base url if non defined

+  > Make sure that localized Brickfox attributes are mapped to localized ltext / lnum SPHERE.IO attributes.

  - `to`: Defines SPHERE.IO product attribute name where the mapped value will be saved to.
 Possible product [attributes](http://commercetools.de/dev/http-api-projects-products.html#new-product).
 Possible variant [attributes](http://commercetools.de/dev/http-api-projects-products.html#new-product-variant)

  - `logoutMissing`: Used for output of missing product type attribute values.
 Can be usefull for product type setup
+ - `transformers`: List of transformers to apply on the "enum" key or "text" value.
+Supported value transformers: regular expressions, lower case, upper case.
+[Examples](https://github.com/sphereio/sphere-brickfox-connector/blob/master/examples/mapping.json)

- To ensure successful synchronization with Brickfox following Brickfox attribute mappings are mandatory:
+ > To ensure successful synchronization with Brickfox following Brickfox attribute mappings are mandatory:
-   - VariationId (as variant product type attribute)
+  > - VariationId (as variant product type attribute)
-   - ProductId (as variant product type attribute)
+  >- ProductId (as variant product type attribute)
-   - ExternVariationId (as variant sku)
+  >- ExternVariationId (as variant sku)

 Product attribute mapping examples
 ```json